 Of important note, Evanston is also a city of artists.
 Evanston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Evanston’s character.

 Also of interest is that Evanston has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 8.20% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Evanston is that it can take a long time to commute to work.
-In Evanston, the average commute to work is 30.52 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Evanston’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Evanston, however, the average commute to work is quite long.
+On average, people spend 30.52 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Like elsewhere in America, most people in Evanston use a private automobile to get to work.
 But notably, a substantial number of Evanston‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 If knowledge is power, Evanston is a pretty powerful place.
 66.36% of the adults in Evanston have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.